remogatto/mandala/README.md

 that it will behave the same on the device once deployed.
 Oh well, this is the long-term aim, at least!

-A typical Gorgasm application has two loops: one continously listen to events, the other is responsible for rendering the scene.
+A typical Mandala application has two loops: one continously listen to events, the other is responsible for rendering the scene.
 In order to dealing with application resources (images, sounds, configuration files, etc.), the framework provides an AssetManager object.
 Client